Eluana Englaro: Final days and death

 Beppino Englaro, as he had stated in one of his several public appearances, waited until all appeals were concluded before he suspended the feeding of his daughter.
 On 2 February 2009, she was moved to a private nursing home in Udine, Friuli, and feeding was discontinued.
-On 6 February 2009 Prime Minister Silvio Berlusconi, after declaring that Eluana looked pretty well and "could even give birth to a child," issued a decree that would have forced the continuation of the treatment of Eluana, and he thrust Italy into a constitutional crisis when President Giorgio Napolitano refused to sign the decree.
+On 6 February 2009, Prime Minister Silvio Berlusconi, after declaring that Eluana looked "healthy" and "could even give birth to a child", issued a decree that would have forced the continuation of the treatment of Eluana, and he thrust Italy into a constitutional crisis when President Giorgio Napolitano refused to sign the decree.
 Berlusconi stated that she had died at 19:35 (UTC+1) on 9 February 2009.
 An autopsy in the private nursing facility certified that her death was caused by the withholding of nutrition.
 It also revealed that Eluana's brain had been irreparably damaged and compromised, showing diffuse axonal injury.
 In addition, her lungs showed signs of degeneration.

 Opinion and reaction

 The Catholic Church has been critical of the decision that led to Englaro's biological death.
-When the final judicial decision was handed down, Cardinal Ennio Antonelli, president of the Pontifical Council for the Family objected to the ruling citing Eluana's humanity as cause for her to be treated with dignity and that she is not a 'vegetable'.
-Italian Prime Minister Silvio Berlusconi even stated that Eluana "looks fine and healthy" and "could even give birth to a child" despite the young woman being tetraplegic because of injuries sustained in the car accident.
+When the final judicial decision was handed down, Cardinal Ennio Antonelli, president of the Pontifical Council for the Family, objected to the ruling, citing Eluana's humanity as cause for her to be treated with dignity and that she is not a "vegetable".
+Prime Minister Silvio Berlusconi even stated that Eluana "looks fine and healthy" and "could even give birth to a child" despite the young woman being tetraplegic because of injuries sustained in the car accident.
 The reaction to Englaro's death was mixed.
-Rome's mayor, Gianni Alemanno, announced the Colosseum would be lit all night on 10 February to memorialize "a life that could have and should have been saved."
-Bioethicist Jacob Appel said that "mercy delayed is mercy denied" and expressed his regret that Englaro's family had to wait seventeen years to effectuate her wishes.
+Rome's mayor, Gianni Alemanno, announced the Colosseum would be lit all night on 10 February to memorialize "a life that could have and should have been saved".
+Bioethicist Jacob M. Appe said that "mercy delayed is mercy denied" and expressed his regret that Englaro's family had to wait seventeen years to effectuate her wishes.